trmuitosoft1/Pratos/README.md

 ```

 If you need to deploy a new script, update this URL in both files so they remain in sync.

+> **Note**
+> The deployed Apps Script expects a specific sheet name in the target spreadsheet.
+> If you change that sheet name, update the Apps Script code accordingly so it continues to work.